six-ddc/plow/README.md

       --socks5=ip:port         Socks5 proxy
       --auto-open-browser      Specify whether auto open browser to show Web charts --[no-]clean             Clean the histogram bar once its finished.
-Default is true --[no-]summary           Only print the summary without realtime reports --version                Show application version.
+Default is true --summary                Only print the summary without realtime reports --version                Show application version.

   Flags default values also read from env PLOW_SOME_FLAG, such as PLOW_TIMEOUT=5s equals to --timeout=5s